Flying Tigers and the AVG

-WWII AVG (American Volunteer Group) fighter ace John Richard “Dick” Rossi and other members of the AVG Flying Tigers were invited to attend the Zhijiang Peace and Culture Festival on November 15-16, 2003 which was held in Zhijiang township in Hunan Province, China.
+WWII AVG fighter ace, John Richard “Dick” Rossi and other members, were invited to attend the Zhijiang Peace and Culture Festival on November 15-16, 2003.
+Held in the Zhijiang township in Hunan Province, China.

-At the newly opened Flying Tigers Museum in Zhijiang, Dick Rossi donated his G-1 jacket, a reproduction of the jacket he wore as a member of the AVG.
-This jacket, which was custom-made for Dick Rossi by US Wings a number of years ago, is now on display in the Zhijiang museum.
-The museum once served as the operations center and control tower at the airfield and commemorates the AVG in their defense of China.
+At the newly opened Flying Tigers Museum in Zhijiang, Dick Rossi donated his G-1 jacket.
+A reproduction of the jacket he wore as a member of the AVG.
+This jacket, which was custom-made for Dick Rossi by US Wings many years ago, is now on display in the Zhijiang museum.
+The museum once served as the operations center and control tower at the airfield.
+It commemorates the AVG in their defense of China.
 Zhijiang was the site where Japanese troops surrendered to Chinese and American forces on August 21, 1945.

 The following is a letter from Lydia Rossi (wife of Dick Rossi) to David Hack, CEO of US Wings…